 No it's the saturated fats that contribute to the complications of diabetes; we should strictly limit all dairy products, red meat and even eggs.
 Is that true?

-No we disagree, it's the seed oils that are highly inflammatory and contribute to the heart disease associated with prediabetes.
+No we disagree; it's the seed oils that are highly inflammatory and contribute to the heart disease associated with prediabetes.

 You're all wrong.
 It is ever since Ancyl Keys in the late 1970s clearly cooked the books that prediabetes accelerated; he recommended we eschew animal fat and get our calories from carbs instead.

-Ten years later the prevalence of diabetes took off; and still is rocketing into the stratosphere.
+Ten years later the prevalence of diabetes took off; and is still rocketing into the stratosphere.

 The long and the short of it is that there is simply no consensus as to what makes up a healthy diet for prediabetes.